OISF/suricata/doc/userguide/firewall/firewall-design.rst

 In ``app_td`` the IDS/IPS rules for the application layer are evaluated. ``drop`` actions in this table are queued in the alert queue.

-Then all tables have been evaluated, the alert finalize process orders threat detection alerts by ``action-order`` logic.
+When all tables have been evaluated, the alert finalize process orders threat detection alerts by ``action-order`` logic.
 It can then apply a ``drop`` or default to ``accept``-ing.